Wills and LPAs: Why you need them

 Many people don’t realise that if you don’t have a Will then the law decides who inherits your assets (known as the rules of intestacy).

 This may not be the person you think it will be or indeed who you would want it to be.
-In fact in 2019 £53m went to the Treasury through intestacy, as people didn't have Wills in place.
+In fact, in 2019, an estimated £53m went to the Treasury through intestacy, due to people not having a Will in place.

-The only way to override these rules of intestacy is to make a Will which clearly sets out your wishes for after your death.
-It can give you the peace of mind that you have formalised what you would like to happen and may help to prevent family disputes and upset following death.
+The only way to ensure your assets go to the intended parties is to create a Will which clearly sets out your wishes for after your death.
+It can give you the peace of mind that you have formalised what you would like to happen and may help to prevent family disputes and upset following your passing.

 If you don’t have a Will you should consider making one.
 If you do have one in place but it was made a long time ago or your personal circumstances have changed (marriage, divorce, family death, new baby, accident, illness or an inheritance, to name but a few) then it could be worth reviewing your old Will to make sure it still meets your needs.

-If you make the arrangements to have a Will and LPAs prepared then you are well on your way to protecting not only yourself but also your closest family members and loved ones from unnecessary stress, worry and cost should the worst happen.
+By making the arrangements for a Will and LPAs, you’ll be well on your way to protecting yourself.
+As well as protecting yourself, you'll be protecting your closest family members and loved ones from unnecessary stress, worry, and cost if the worst happens.

-If you’d like to find out more about later life planning take a look at our Legal Services page.
+If you’d like to find out more about later life planning, take a look at our legal service page.